stefimaz/Fintech_Database/Challenge3/README.md

 # Bitcoin Arbitrage

-Looking over historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
+Looking over historical trade data during the early months of 2018 for Bitcoin on two exchanges: Bitstamp and Coinbase.

 The goal is to Collect CSV data in a Jupyter notebook file.
 Prepare the datasets for analysis by cleaning missing and erroneous data.
 Analyze the data at a high level through summary statistics and visualizations, and use this information to select areas for deeper analysis.
-Specifically, you’ll select time periods in which to identify arbitrage opportunities.
+Specifically, selecting time periods in which to identify arbitrage opportunities.

 ---